MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-detect-the-version-of-exchange-server-in-an-outlook-profile.md

 ---
-title: "How to Detect the Version of Exchange Server in an Outlook Profile"
+title: "Detect the Version of Exchange Server in an Outlook Profile"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer